Aleksandar15/DSA-reminders/README.md

 	- Comment stands: "*I also want to note if you kept the code from previous videos, that the reverse() method will cause removeFromEnd() to **crash.*".**
 	- **NOTE** in repl.it @ https://replit.com/@Codevolution/JavaScript-Data-Structures#linked-list-tail.js -> that's **ALREADY SEEM TO HAVE BEEN FIXED inside `reverse` method** *(the mistake is inside the Video **only**)*.
 - By me2: And another issues/mistakes/bugs with his code is with `removeFromFront`; and in the reply seciton the fix seems to be: "*`if (head === null)` condition then `tail = null;` AND the `return` should be removed from the above as it breaks the flow of code and save the `return`able value into a static variable which can be `return`ed at the end of all the conditional statements.*".
-	- The comment explaining the issue stands: "*There is a bug in removeFromFront method, when there is one node in linked list and head and tail both point to it, the head will become nulll but the tail will still point to the same node, tail should also have been set to `null`*.".
+	- The comment explaining the issue stands: "*There is a bug in removeFromFront method, when there is one node in linked list and head and tail both point to it, the head will become `null` but the tail will still point to the same node, tail should also have been set to `null`*.".
 	- Well if so, I have to make a code that would be a fix for this second bug because it hasn't been updated in his repl.it.
 	- Of inside `removeFromFront` method *(at [repl.it](https://replit.com/@Codevolution/JavaScript-Data-Structures#linked-list-tail.js))*:
 	- But there do I place it I have no idea if order matters, so I asked ChatGPT told me that I can even use `if (this.size === 1)` condition.